CAREamics/careamics.github.io/docs/guides/careamist_api/configuration/build_configuration.md

     to explicitely specify certain paramaters that otherwise have a default value when using Pydantic.
 This is the case for the `algorithm` parameter.
 2. As previously, we also specify the architecture.
-3. Since many parameters have default values, we don't need to specify them but still need to pass an empty dictionary to make sure that there is an early stopping callback.
+3. In parctice, we do not change the `n2v_config`, but this is were one could.
+The `n2v_config` is related to the parameters of the pixel replacement in N2V.
-4. Here we are using the Pydantic class with the unpacked dictionary.
+4. Since many parameters have default values, we don't need to specify them but still need to pass an empty dictionary to make sure that there is an early stopping callback.
-5. An alternative is to use the configuration factory, this function is used internally to select the correct algorithm based on the parameters.
+5. Here we are using the Pydantic class with the unpacked dictionary.